AlexOuyang/RealTimeFaceRecognition/README.md

 Training For Face Recognition
 -------------------------------

-Training for face recognition using the command below. face_profile_name is the name of the user face profile directory that you want to create in the default ../face_profiles/ folder for storing user face images and training the SVM classification model.
+Training for face recognition using the command below. face_profile_name is the name of the user face profile directory that you want to create in the default ../face_profiles/ folder for storing user face images and training the SVM classification model:

-    python train.py [face_profile_name=<the name of the profile folder in database> ]
+    python train.py [face_profile_name=<the name of the profile folder in database>]

-Example to create a face profile named David
+Example to create a face profile named David:

     python train.py David

-Usage during run time
+Usage during run time:

     press and hold 'p' to take pictures of you continuously once a cropped face is detected from a pop up window.
 All images are saved under ../face_profiles/face_profile_name